samkithkjain/cas_703/readme.md

 - We attempted to come up with graphs in HTML for visualizing the sponsors and visitor distribution across different days and acivities but it was not straightforward to do so.
 Alternatively, we could have transformation rules to dump the data to a CSV file and produce visuals as necessary.

 ## Summary
-Our project delves into the creation of a Carnival meta-model using Epsilon and its various aspects.
+Our project delves into the creation of a carnival meta-model using Epsilon and its various aspects.
 Meta-modeling is extensively covered, showcasing the ECore meta-model for the carnival, along with assumptions and alternatives considered.
 Next, we look into the concrete syntax & editor details the graphical modeling framework (GMF) and its advantages, followed by a discussion on validation using EVL and integration with the editor.
 Model to text transformation is explored through EGL and EGX, demonstrating the generation of HTML documents.
-Overall, we have captured the comprehensive journey of designing and implementing the Carnival meta-model, providing valuable insights into each phase of the project.
+Overall, we have captured the comprehensive journey of designing and implementing the carnival meta-model, providing valuable insights into each phase of the project.

 ## Software and Dependencies